What Are The Most Substantial Damages Awarded In A Malpractice Settlement?

 Lost Earnings

 You will likely need to take time off work to some degree to receive treatment and recover from your injuries.
-Unfortunately, for many, time off work means lost wages and earnings, and this can be extremely stressful, especially for those that are the primary income in their household.
+Unfortunately, for many, time off work means lost wages and earnings, and this can be extremely stressful, especially for those who are the primary income in their household.

-Loss of Future Earning Capacity
+Loss Of Future Earning Capacity

 If the injuries you have suffered are so serious that you can never return to work in the same capacity again, your attorney may need to work with financial experts who can help them calculate what you should be compensated for to cover you for a lifetime of lost earning potential.